 Hadar Levy, 51, has served on our Board since August 2022.
 Mr. Levy has more than 20 years of experience in management and finance.
 Mr. Levy has served as the Chief Executive Officer of Brainsway Ltd., a commercial stage medical device company developing advanced noninvasive neurostimulation treatments for mental health disorders, since February 2023, and prior to that, held several senior management roles at Brainsway since joining in July 2014, including as Senior Vice President and Chief Operating Officer since May 2020, and as Chief Financial Officer from September 2014 to May 2020.
-Prior to joining Brainsway, Mr. Levy served as a finance manager in the Latin America Division at Amdocs Ltd., where he was responsible for accounting, financial reporting, treasury, portfolio management and finance support for Mergers & Acquisitions.
-Prior to Amdocs, he served as Chief Financial Officer & Business Development of Notal Vision, a healthcare company that researches and develops medical technologies for detecting retinal malfunction and deterioration, where he was responsible for all financial functions and led financial rounds of equity including M&A activities with strategic partners.
+Prior to joining Brainsway, Mr. Levy served as a finance manager in the Latin America Division at Amdocs Ltd., where he was responsible for accounting, financial reporting, treasury, portfolio management of Notal Vision, a healthcare company that researches and develops medical technologies for detecting retinal malfunction and deterioration, where he was responsible for all financial rounds of equity including M&A activities with strategic partners.
 Prior to this position, he served as Controller of GE Healthcare Israel.
 Mr. Levy began his career at Deloitte LLP.
 He holds a BA in Accounting and Economics, an LLM degree from Bar-Ilan University (Tel Aviv, Israel), and is a Certified Public Accountant.
 We believe that Mr. Levy's finance and senior management experience in the medical device industry experience provide him with the qualifications and skills to serve as a member of our Board.